jupyterhub/mybinder.org-deploy/docs/source/deployment/what.md

    YAML syntax can be finnicky sometimes, and fail in non-obvious ways.
 The most common error is the presence of tab characters in YAML, which will make them always fail.

-   The Helm community has [some tips](https://github.com/kubernetes/helm/blob/master/docs/chart_template_guide/yaml_techniques.md) on common YAML issues.
    Learn X in Y Minutes also has a nice [guide on YAML](https://learnxinyminutes.com/docs/yaml/).
    You can also use [yamllint](https://github.com/adrienverge/yamllint) locally to validate your YAML files.